newAM/tls-tester/README.md

     - `TLS_CHACHA20_POLY1305_SHA256`
   - Does not implement all recommended key exchange algorithms, missing:
     - `X25519`
+  - Client does not validate server certificates against a trust anchor
 - PSK does not support `psk_ke`, only `psk_dhe_ke` is supported

 ## Available tests